VSI Media Robot Utility Installation and User Guide

 4. Media Robot Utility Command Reference

-All MRU commands listed in this section are subcommands of the ROBOT DCL command on OpenVMS.
+All MRU commands listed in this section are subcommands of the DCL command ROBOT on OpenVMS.

 4.1.
 Command Parameters